ChrisM09/FrausDNS/README.md

 The hex bytes on the left represent the data in the request.
 The string on the right side of the screen is a simplified readable version of the hex bytes.
 It is shown in the form of alphanumeric characters (A-Z, a-z, 0-9) with any other characters being represented as ".".

-Once finished, the *Stop Server* button must be pressed to stop the server to clear the DNS Server Search Order.
+Once finished, the *Stop Server* button must be pressed to stop the server and reset the DNS Server Search Order.

 <img src="Images/ServerStoppedScreenshot.PNG" width="600">